logzio/documentation/docs/shipping/AWS/aws-lambda-extensions.md

 #### Pre-Built content

-Install the pre-built dashboard to enhance the observability of your logs.
+Log in to your Logz.io account and navigate to the [current instructions page](https://app.logz.io/#/dashboard/integrations/Lambda-extensions) to install the pre-built dashboard to enhance the observability of your logs.

 <!-- logzio-inject:install:grafana:dashboards ids=["4yDXMhmHwfDYvOO8o0SGon"] -->